 6. Travel Cheaper

 This made seem obvious, but one of the easiest ways to save money to travel is actually to need less money!
 The cheaper you can travel, the less money you will need to save up for your adventure.
 You can shrink your travel expenses by staying in hostels instead of hotels, Finding cheap flights, traveling in the off-season, and taking advantage of free activities!
-Traveling doesn’t have to be expensive, you just have to make a decision what exactly is worth saving for and how much you can afford to spend.
+Traveling doesn’t have to be expensive, you just have to make a decision on what exactly is worth saving for and how much you can afford to spend.

 Here are some of my quick, cheap travel tips: